ThinkingBeyond/BeyondQuantum-2026/Rui Qian Khor and William Arms-Roberts/README.md

 ![Max-Cut Graph](Graph.png)

 ## Results
 We found that the QAOA consistently found equivalent or slightly better quality solutions than the SG algorithm, with the level of solution quality staying relatively consistent from 0.97-0.99 for all the graphs.
-And the SG algorithm ranging from 0.98-0.96
+And the SG algorithm ranging from 0.98-0.96.
+The solution quality appears to decrease linearly over the 20 node graphs, but we are unsure if this is a real decrease in the solution quality or just the solution quality range appearing to decrease.
+More testing on higher node graphs would be required to confirm this.

 ![Approximation Ratio Comparison](Solution_Quality.png)